 There are occasional thrills—grey seals, dolphins, gannets, Manx shearwaters—but my favourite nature-waiting sessions are those in which nothing particularly extraordinary happens: gulls squabble, cormorants dive, oystercatchers panic, turnstones potter—all of them simply doing what they do, getting on with getting on.

 It’s easy to anthropomorphise, so you try not to.
-There’s no way to know what’s going on inside these creatures’ heads, but something most definitely is going on: something is helping them decide which particular clump of seaweed to explore, where to head off to next, and when to alter their course to make a speculative dive at some unsuspecting colleague.
+There’s no way to know what’s going on inside these creatures’ heads.
+But something most definitely is going on: something is helping them decide which particular clump of seaweed to explore, where to head off to next, and when to alter their course to make a speculative dive at some unsuspecting colleague.
 (Colleague: see what I mean about anthropomorphising?)

 Then there are the elements—the wind and clouds, the tides and waves—all driven by dumb physics: the spin of the earth, the heat of the sun, the pull of the moon.
 No danger of anthropomorphism there.
 Predictable to an extent, yet utterly chaotic.
 Always changing.
 Never the same.
 Mesmerising.

-The true wonder of being in the zone comes with the realisation that the things you're watching don't require any observer—no matter how passive.
+The true wonder of being in the zone comes with the realisation that the things you’re watching don’t require any observer, no matter how passive.
 The waves would still break against the rocks, the tides would still rise and fall, the clouds would still drift across the sky, whether you were watching them or not.
-The creatures would still be strutting their stuff, being gulls and guillemots.
-Their ancestors were doing so long before you were born, and their descendants will carry on doing so long after you're dead.
-They're doing so right now, on my favourite stretch of coastline, as I write these words 140 miles away in the landlocked Yorkshire Pennines
+The creatures would still be strutting their stuff, getting on with being gulls and guillemots.
+Their ancestors were doing so long before you were born, and their descendants will carry on doing so long after you’re dead.
+They’re doing so right now, on my favourite stretch of coastline, as I write these words 140 miles away in the landlocked Yorkshire Pennines

-All of which, I find enormously comforting.
+All of which, I find immensely comforting.